-- f.
-Architectural Fees.
-Architectural and engineering fees, including design and inspection costs that can be included in Eligible Basis shall be limited to \$6,500 per Unit for new construction or acquisition/demolition/new construction projects, and \$4,000 per Unit for acquisition/rehabilitation projects. - g.
-Capitalized Reserve Guidelines.
+- h.
+Capitalized Reserve Requirements.
 The development budget must include capitalized reserves as follows: - i.
 Lease-up Reserve.
 Six (6) months of Operating Expenses plus six (6) months of primary debt service must be shown in the development budget.
-All funds remaining in the lease-up reserve account at the time the Project reaches 95% occupancy must be used first to pay capital costs including deferred Developer Fee with any balance remaining to be placed in the operating reserve.
-The partnership agreement or operating agreement must contain language restricting the use of these funds as indicated and providing control of the funds to the Equity Investor. - ii.
+All funds remaining in the lease-up reserve account at the time the Project reaches ninety-five (95%) occupancy must be used first to pay capital costs including deferred Developer Fee with any balance remaining to be placed in the operating reserve.
+The partnership agreement or operating agreement must contain language restricting the use of these funds as indicated and providing control of the funds to the Equity Investor.

+- ii.
 Operating Reserve.
 Six (6) months of operating expenses plus six (6) months of primary debt service must be shown in the development budget.
-Operating reserve funds must remain in an account solely for Project use during the Project Compliance Period.
+Operating reserve funds must remain in an account solely for Project use during the Project Extended Use Period, unless recapitalized through a refinance upon completion of the fifteen (15) year Compliance Period.
 The Applicant must include a narrative explaining how the operating reserve will be established.
 Funds in the operating reserve account are used solely to cover Project operating expenses when revenues are not sufficient.
-The partnership agreement or operating agreement must contain language restricting the use of these funds. - h.
+The partnership agreement or operating agreement must contain language restricting the use of these funds. - i.
 Replacement Reserve.
 The development budget may include an annual replacement reserve in the following amounts: \$250 per Unit per year for new construction of Housing for Older Persons Projects, and \$350 per Unit per year for other new construction and all acquisition/rehabilitation projects.
-Replacement reserves capitalized in the development budget shall not exceed an amount equal to one year of replacement reserves. - 5.
+Replacement reserves capitalized in the development budget shall not exceed an amount equal to one (1) year of replacement reserves.
+Replacement reserves, including annual deposits less amounts spend on eligible replacements, must remain in an account solely for Project use during the Project Extended Use Period unless recapitalized through a refinance upon completion of the fifteen (15) year Compliance Period.
+Funds in the replacement reserve account are used solely to cover the replacement of capitalized cost items. - j.
 Equity Pricing.
 The ADOH will conduct a survey of tax credit Equity Investors to determine appropriate pricing assumptions to establish the equity pricing that will be used for underwriting purposes.
-ADOH will establish two equity pricing amounts, one for rural areas and one for metropolitan areas.
+ADOH will establish two (2) equity pricing amounts, one (1) for Balance of State Areas and one (1) for metropolitan areas.
 Projects may be underwritten using the greater of the ADOH equity pricing or the Applicant's equity pricing as indicated in the tax credit syndicator/equity investor Letter of Interest or Intent.
-The equity pricing amounts will be announced at the Application Workshop.

-- 6. A tax credit Application submitted during any round may only include one set of proposed funding sources.
-The ADOH will not consider multiple financial scenarios submitted with the original Application. - 7.
+The equity pricing amounts will be announced at the Application Workshop. - 5.
+A tax credit Application submitted during any round may only include one (1) set of proposed funding sources.
+The ADOH will not consider multiple financial scenarios submitted with the original Application. - 6.
 A Project will be ineligible for allocation if any of the listed funding sources in the Application will not be available in an amount or under the terms described in the Application.
-The ADOH may waive this limitation if the Project otherwise demonstrates financial feasibility. - D. ADOH Gap Financing & Layering Analysis. - ADOH Gap Financing.
-ADOH may provide up to \$750,000 in State Housing Fund for Gap Financing.
-Applicants that request Gap Financing from ADOH must include a Supplemental Gap Financing application and include the Gap Financing Fee.
-Gap Financing applications may be downloaded from ADOH's website.
-Gap Financing applications must be included at Tab 3, behind Form 3.
+The ADOH may waive this limitation if the Project otherwise